ksinha49/scout/README.md

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.
 - 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
 We're actively seeking contributors!

+## Reasoning Models

+Supported models flagged with reasoning capability automatically receive a system prompt of `Think step by step: <think></think>`.
+For OpenAI-compatible models, including Claude variants served via OpenAI endpoints, a dummy `reason` tool is also exposed so the model can stream its thought process via function calls.
+Operators can optionally control how much the model thinks by setting the `reasoning_effort` parameter in model or request settings.
+Configure the `OPENAI_REASONING_MODELS` environment variable to list IDs of reasoning-capable models.

 ## Deployment Configuration